MichiganTech/LaTeX_MSPhDTemplate/README.md

 printing) in compliance with the guidelines from the Graduate School in Michigan Technological University.

-First started in March 2007 when the author was working on PhD dissertation, this template has undergone many many revisions over the last several years.
+First started in March 2007 when the author was about to complete PhD dissertation, this template has undergone many many revisions over the last several years.
 Attempts will be made to keep it updated as and when the time and resources permit.

 Disclaimer